Easy Pan-seared Blackened Tilapia topped with delicious Asian inspired sauce

 - Due to tilapia fillets being thin, it cooks very quickly which makes it the perfect easy weeknight dinner recipe.
 If pan frying on medium heat, 3-5 minutes per side is all that is needed!

-- If using frozen fillets, keep in mind it will need to refrigerate them in advance, so they have time to thaw.
+- If using frozen fillets, keep in mind you will need to thaw them in advance to ensure the whole fish is ready to be cooked!

 Blackened Tilapia with Sriracha Scallion Sauce